ribajs/riba/infra/doc/src/doc/guide/adapters.md

-riba is agnostic about the objects that it can subscribe to.
-This makes it very flexible as it can adapt to work with virtually any library or framework, but it also means that you need to tell riba *how* to subscribe to those objects.
-This is where adapters come in to play.
-This feature is driven by the observer pattern.
+Riba can observe different object models through adapters.
+In practice, most projects use the built-in `.` adapter for plain JavaScript objects.

+Custom adapters are an advanced extension point.
+Use them when you need to bind to external model APIs (for example event-driven stores) that do not expose plain object properties directly.

-Each adapter is defined to a unique interface (a single character) which is used to separate the keys in a keypath.
-The interfaces used in a keypath determine which adapter to use for each intermediary key.
+Each adapter is registered under a unique interface (a single character).
+The interfaces used in a keypath determine which adapter is used for each intermediate key.

 ```
 user.address:city
 ```

-The above keypath will use the `.` adapter to access the `address` key on the `user` object, and the `:` adapter to access the `city` key on the `address` object.
-If you can imagine for a second that `address` is just a normal property on the user object pointing to a Backbone model, but `city` is actually an attribute on that Backbone model, you can see how this kind of notation is actually very succint and expressive.
+The above keypath uses the `.` adapter to access `address` on `user`, and the `:` adapter to access `city` on `address`.
+This is useful when traversing mixed model types in one keypath.

-riba comes with a default `.` adapter based on custom property getter and setter
+Riba ships with a default `.` adapter based on custom property getters and setters.